semgrep/semgrep-docs/docs/getting-started.md

 For teams running Semgrep on multiple projects, see [Semgrep App](https://semgrep.dev/manage).
 Its free and paid tiers let users:

-1. Centrally define code standards
+1. Centrally define code standards.
-2. Monitor the impact of standards
+2. Monitor the impact of standards.
-3. Host private rules
+3. Host private rules.
-4. Push notifications to 3rd-party services
+4. Push notifications to 3rd-party services.

 ## Upgrading